abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 # LEPTON NEXT GENERATION

 We are delighted and proud to announce that the next generation of [Lepton Theme](https://leptontheme.com/) which will be referred as `LeptonX` is on the way.
-The initial version is built upon Bootstrap v4.
+The initial version has been built upon Bootstrap v4.
 It is because, when we started working on this project, Bootstrap v5 was still on beta versions.
 We've decided that it would be a good idea to start with a stable Bootstrap version and also to make it extremely easy for ABP users to switch to the `LeptonX` since ABP packages are already dependant on Bootstrap v4.

 ![An image showing a tablet, a mobile, and a laptop device with LeptonX theme on their screens](./all-devices.png)

 ## Lite vs Pro

 The previous version of Lepton Theme has been only available to Commercial ABP customers and it has never been as a standalone template.
 With `LeptonX`, we aim at a broader audience.
 With this goal in mind, `LeptonX` will come in different shapes as follows:
 - A template with HTML, VanillaJS, CSS